-The roadmap consist of four main chapters addressing the most important sectors or areas for emissions:
+The roadmap consists of four main chapters addressing the most important sectors or areas for emissions:

-- Transportation,
+- transportation;

-- building and construction,
+- building and construction;

-- food and agriculture,
+- food and agriculture;

-- manufacturing and processing industries,
+- manufacturing and processing industries.

-Each chapter include a number of actions the municipalities can implement to reach the targets and achieve the objectives of reduced emissions.
+Each chapter includes a number of actions the municipalities can implement to reach the targets and achieve the objectives of reduced emissions.